-4.4.9 LCC is the local highway authority and is responsible for the management and maintenance of the adopted highway network within the District.
-LCC also produces the Local Transport Plan, is responsible for traffic management and
+- 4.4.9 LCC is the local highway authority and is responsible for the management and maintenance of the adopted highway network within the District.
+LCC also produces the Local Transport Plan, is responsible for traffic management and road safety and has responsibilities in relation to public transport and public rights of way. - 4.4.10 LCC provide their own guidance about the obligations which they may seek.
+At the time writing, LCC's Planning Obligations Policy (July 2019) states that to achieve sustainable development, the County Council will likely seek offsite public transport, cycling and walking measures in the general area within which the development lies. - 4.4.11 Where new development is proposed, the District Council will work with LCC to explore and maximise opportunities for enhanced walking and cycling within the District.
+Links to neighbouring authorities, particularly Leicester City, will also be explored.

-- road safety and has responsibilities in relation to public transport and public rights of way. - 4.4.10 LCC provide their own guidance11 about the obligations which they may seek.
-Their Planning Obligations Policy states that to 'achieve sustainable development, the County Council will likely seek off-site public transport, cycling and walking measures in the general area within which the development lies'. - 4.4.11 Where new development is proposed, the District Council will work with LCC to explore and maximise opportunities for enhanced walking and cycling within the District.
-Links to neighbouring authorities, particularly Leicester City, will also be explored. - 4.4.12 All highways and transportation related contributions will be negotiated on a case-by-case basis.
+4.4.12 All highways and transportation related contributions will be negotiated on a case-by-case basis.
 Applicants should therefore refer to LCC's most up to date planning obligations guidance for further information relating to wider transport infrastructure improvements and integrated transport measures.